 FAME (Full-sky Astrometric Mapping Explorer) was a space astrometry mission that was to measure the positions, proper motions, parallaxes, and photometry of 40,000,000 stars brighter than V=15th magnitude to between 50 and 500 microarcseconds accuracy, depending on the magnitude.

-It was selected as a MIDEX Explorer mission by NASA, but NASA cancelled its support for this mission due to doubts, if the goals could be reached.
-After NASA's withdrawal, the U.S. Naval Observatory and USAF Space Text program (STP) continued the development, but cancelled the project later.
+It was selected in 1999 as a MIDEX Explorer mission by NASA for a launch in 2004, but NASA in January 2002 cancelled its support for this mission due to doubts, if the goals could be reached and due to massive cost overruns.
+After NASA's withdrawal, the U.S. Naval Observatory and USAF Space Text program (STP) continued the development, but also cancelled the project later.

 |Type / Application:||Astrometry|